SanderKondratjev/skill-showing/README.md

 * [Setup](#setup)

 ## General info
-This project is simple select different sectors' for created user application.
+This project is simple select different sectors' for created user application. agree to terms and conditions.
+Also update the already sent form.

 ## Technologies
 Project is created with: